A Characterization of the sphere and a body of revolution by means of Larman points: Introduction

-Our next result is the dual version of Theorem \ref{sisi}, but we only obtain that $K$ is a body of revolution. \begin{theorem} Let $K\subset \Rt$ be a strictly convex body and let $L$ be a line.
+Our next result is the dual version of Theorem \ref{sisi}, but now the conclusion is that $K$ is a body of revolution, and we no longer obtain the case where $K$ is a sphere.

+\begin{theorem} Let $K\subset \Rt$ be a strictly convex body and let $L$ be a line.
 Suppose that every orthogonal projection of $K$ has a line of symmetry which intersects $L$ (if the plane of projection is parallel to $L$, then we assume that the line of symmetry of the projection of $K$ is parallel to $L$).
 Then $K$ is a body of revolution. \end{theorem}

-It is easy to show that if $K$ is a body of revolution in $\Rn$, for $n \geq 4$, then all hypersections and projections of $K$ are $(n-1)$-dimensional bodies of revolution.
+If $K$ is a body of revolution in $\Rn$, for $n \geq 4$, then all hypersections and projections of $K$ are $(n-1)$-dimensional bodies of revolution (see Remark \ref{boca} in Section \ref{revov}).
 Generalization H(iii) is the converse of this result.
 In Section \ref{revov}, we prove this converse when we know that all sections (or projections) through a fixed point $p$ are bodies of revolution, under the additional assumption that $K$ has a unique diameter.

 \begin{theorem} Let $K\subset \mathbb{R}^n, n\geq 4$, be a convex body.
 Suppose that $K$ has a unique diameter $D$ and there is a point $p\in \mathbb{R}^n$ such that $p\notin D$ and for every hyperplane $\Pi$, passing through $p$, the section $\Pi \cap K$ is a $(n-1)$-body of revolution.
 Then $K$ is a body of revolution with axis $D$. \end{theorem}